Vodkashot28/CosmicVoyage/replit.md

 ## Overview
 Solar System Explorer is an interactive 3D space exploration game built with React, Three.js, and integrated with the TON blockchain.
 Players discover planets, learn astronomy, and earn cryptocurrency rewards.
 The game features a dual-token economy (STAR utility and GOV governance tokens), NFT ownership, and a comprehensive reward system.
 The project's vision is to "learn astronomy, earn crypto, own the cosmos" through daily logins, passive income from NFTs, and various token burning utilities, enhancing engagement and value.

+**Current Status**: 🚀 MVP Development - All 28 celestial objects generated and ready for dynamic orbit visualization.

 ## User Preferences
 Preferred communication style: Simple, everyday language.